 When riding amongst cars on open roads, make sure to keep your lane and respect traffic signs (stop signs, traffic lights, pedestrian crossings, speed limitations etc) just like you would when driving.
 More about longboarding safety.

-Try to ride conservatively, getting ready for worst case behavior from cars (e.g. unanounced turning), dogs, bikes etc. Give pedestrians the right of way when riding on sidewalks, use your voice to let them know you’re about to pass by them.
+Try to ride conservatively, getting ready for worst-case behavior from cars (e.g. unannounced turning), dogs, bikes etc. Give pedestrians the right of way when riding on sidewalks, use your voice to let them know you’re about to pass by them.

 If you’re just getting started, I hope you’ll find these beginner longboarding tips useful.
 I tried to reflect the actual steps and skills I went learning as I got started myself.